From topological amplitudes to rescattering dynamics in charmed baryon decays: Summary

 \section{Summary}

 In this work, we investigate the relation between topological amplitudes at the quark level and final-state interactions at the hadron level in $B_{c\overline{3}} \to B_8 P$ decays.
 The chiral Lagrangian is constructed using (1,1)-rank octet tensors.
 The (1,1)-rank amplitudes, which are linear combinations of topological diagrams, are used to match the chiral Lagrangian.
-Possible meson-meson and meson-baryon coupling configurations are identified.
-Rescattering amplitudes derived from topological diagrams are consistent with those derived from the chiral Lagrangian.
-Isospin relations in all isospin systems for $B_{c\overline{3}} \to B_8 P$ decays are tested in terms of $s$- and $t$-channel rescattering amplitudes.
-Rescattering amplitudes contributing to quark-loop diagrams are found to be comparable to those contributing to tree diagrams, suggesting that observable $CP$ violation in charmed baryon decays.
+The possible meson-meson and meson-baryon coupling structures are identified.
+It is found the rescattering amplitudes derived from topological diagrams are consistent with those derived from the chiral Lagrangian.
+The $u$-, $t$-, and $s$-channel rescattering contributions for each (1,1)-rank amplitudes in the $SU(3)_F$ limit are derived through tensor contractions.
+Isospin relations in all isospin systems for $B_{c\overline{3}} \to B_8 P$ decays are tested in terms of $s$-, $t$- and $u$-channel rescattering amplitudes.
+The rescattering amplitudes contributing to quark-loop diagrams are found to be comparable to those contributing to tree diagrams, suggesting that observable $CP$ violation in charmed baryon decays.
 Furthermore, it is found that the K\"orner-Pati-Woo theoremis not consistent with rescattering dynamics.
 The proof of the K\"orner-Pati-Woo theorem is questionable when color changes of quarks due to gluon exchanges are considered.
 To test the K\"orner-Pati-Woo theorem, we suggest precisely measuring the branching fraction of the $\Lambda^+_c\to \Sigma^+K^0_S$ mode on Belle (II).

 \begin{appendix}